The ultimate collection of virtual manipulatives: polygons, number and algebra tiles, fraction bars, Tangram, pentominoes, and much more.

 This is an astounding mathematical story developed for Global Math Week.
 Join millions of students and teachers in learning about place value, infinity and p-adic numbers.

-When Alice falls down the rabbit hole, she discovers curious and wonderful mathematics: Pascal’s triangle on a colour changing floor, sequences of rabbit generations, and beautiful, never-ending fractals
+When Alice falls down the rabbit hole, she discovers a wonderful world of mathematics: Pascal’s triangle, sequences of rabbit generations, and beautiful, never-ending fractals.

 A weekly collection of fun and challenging exercises, designed to encourage young mathematicians to explore mathematics, written by bestselling author Simon Singh.

 Eureka, published by the mathematical society of Cambridge University, is one of the oldest recreational mathematics magazines in the world.
 Authors include Stephen Hawking, Martin Gardner, Paul Dirac and Ian Stewart.

 Here is the most exciting mathematics lesson yet!
 This treasure hunt consists of ten clues distributed all over the school site, each containing a challenging maths puzzle.

 There are countless different shapes that can be created using the seven simple Tangram tiles.
 What can you come up with?